-4.4 TIE-DOWN STRAPS - "L-ARM" GRID
+4.4 TIE-DOWN STRAPS - MANUAL GRID

-The MPL-NG is supplied with a set of high strength polyester web tie down straps.
-They are to be used to secure wheels of the towed vehicle to the wheel lift grid.
+The MPL-NG is supplied with a set of high strength polyester web tie-down straps.
+They are to be used to secure wheels of the towed vehicle to the underlift grid.

 Never tow a vehicle without the tie-down straps installed.